-Provisions are made where an event has taken place that gives the organisation a legal or constructive obligation that probably requires settlement by a transfer of economic benefits or service potential, and a reliable estimate can be made of the amount of the obligation, for instance, ESPO may be involved in a court case that could eventually result in the making of a settlement or a payment of compensation.
+Provisions are made where an event has taken place that gives the organisation a legal or constructive obligation that probably requires settlement by a transfer of economic benefits or service potential, and a reliable estimate can be made of the amount of the obligation.
+For instance, a court case that could eventually result in the making of a settlement or a payment of compensation.